paul-grassi/800-63-3/sp800-63c/README.md

 This is a working draft of NIST Special Publication 800-63C *Authentication and Attribute Assertions*.
 This document is a sub-document referenced by [SP 800-63-3](../sp800-63-3/README.md) covering the associated topics that had been previously in SP 800-63-2.

-SP 800-63C deals with the processes by which the result of an authentication process can be securely communicated to another party.
+SP 800-63C provides guidance on the use of assertions to convey the results of authentication processes to a relying party.
 Assertions are used in federated identity systems where the authentication is performed by one party (sometimes called an Identity Provider) and used by a different party, sometimes called a Relying Party.
 However, assertions are also used internally to maintain and reestablish user state over a series of interactions.

 This document is broken up into sections as follows: